Baku–Tbilisi–Kars railway: History and construction

-In February 2007, Azerbaijan, Georgia and Turkey signed a trilateral agreement in Tbilisi to launch the construction of the railroad that year.
+In February 2007, Azerbaijan, Georgia, and Turkey signed a trilateral agreement in Tbilisi to launch the construction of the railroad that year.
 On 21 November 2007, the presidents of Azerbaijan (Ilham Aliyev), Georgia (Mikheil Saakashvili), and Turkey (Abdullah Gül) inaugurated the construction of the railroad at a ceremony at the Marabda junction, south of Tbilisi, and in July 2008, the first rails in Turkey began to be laid from Kars.

 The Russo-Georgian War, as well as environmental problems, delayed the project from an originally projected completion date of 2010 to 2015 and, subsequently, later still.

 In November 2014, Turkey's transport minister, Lütfi Elvan, said 83% of the project had been completed.
-According to estimates, the line will be capable of carrying 17 million tonnes of cargo and about three million passengers by 2030.
+According to estimates, the line will be capable of carrying 17 million tons of cargo and about three million passengers by 2030.

 On 30 January 2015, the first test train ran along the new Georgian stretch of track between Akhalkalaki and Kartsakhi, in the presence of the Georgian Minister of Economy and Sustainable Development, Giorgi Kvirikashvili, and the Azerbaijani Minister of Transport, Ziya Mammadov.
-According to Kvirikashvili, "major construction works on 180 km railway are actually completed and every effort will be made to complete Baku–Tbilisi–Kars railway works in late 2015."
+According to Kvirikashvili, "major construction works on 180 km railway are actually completed, and every effort will be made to complete Baku–Tbilisi–Kars railway works in late 2015."
 In September 2015 it was announced in Georgian media that service would not begin before an unspecified time in 2016.

-The foreign ministers of Azerbaijan (Elmar Mammadyarov), Georgia (Mikheil Janelidze) and Turkey (Mevlüt Çavuşoğlu) held a fifth trilateral meeting in Georgia on 19 February 2016, during which they travelled to the new Georgia-Turkey border crossing at Kartsakhi/Çıldır, subsequently hailing the railway project as "historic" and noting its importance for the region in the context of the new Silk Road.
-A week before the foreign ministers met, a seventh meeting of the Baku–Tbilisi–Kars co-ordination council was held in Tbilisi, during which the Turkish and Azerbaijani transport ministers and the Georgian finance minister announced that the railway would be operational in 2017, after work on the Turkish section was completed.
+The foreign ministers of Azerbaijan (Elmar Mammadyarov), Georgia (Mikheil Janelidze) and Turkey (Mevlüt Çavuşoğlu) held a fifth trilateral meeting in Georgia on 19 February 2016, during which they traveled to the new Georgia-Turkey border crossing at Kartsakhi/Çıldır, subsequently hailing the railway project as "historic" and noting its importance for the region in the context of the new Silk Road.
+A week before the foreign ministers met, a seventh meeting of the Baku–Tbilisi–Kars coordination council was held in Tbilisi, during which the Turkish and Azerbaijani transport ministers and the Georgian finance minister announced that the railway would be operational in 2017, after work on the Turkish section was completed.